Draketown, Georgia: Murder in Draketown

 On November 13, 1924, Alice Stewart, the wife of the raiding parson, was shot twice by rum runners, once in the arm and once in the back.
 Dr. Eaves took her to Emory University in Atlanta and stayed with her until her death two days later.
 Stewart identified most of her attackers before death; in total ten men were arrested, but only five went to trial.
 None were ever convicted.

-On May 31, 1925, around 5,000 citizens of Haralson County came to the site where Mrs. Stewart was shot to see the unveiling of a 15-foot tall, white marble monument erected by the Ku Klux Klan.
+On May 31, 1925, around 5,000 citizens of Haralson County came to the site where Stewart was shot, to see the unveiling of a 15-foot tall, white marble monument erected by the Ku Klux Klan.

-Famous Draketown Residents
+Notable residents

 James Cleveland Moore Sr.

-Moore was a Missionary Baptist Preacher, songwriter, singer, and singing teacher.
-His most famous song, Where We'll Never Grow Old, was written after visiting his parents in Draketown Missionary Baptist Church.
+Moore was a Missionary Baptist preacher, songwriter, singer, and singing teacher.
+His most famous song, "Never Grow Old", was written after visiting his parents in Draketown Missionary Baptist Church.